 Infidelity can happen in happy as well as troubled relationships.
 Many factors can contribute to infidelity, including:

 - Loss of fondness and caring for each other

 - Imbalance of give and take in the relationship

 - Breakdown of communication related to emotional and relationship needs

 - Physical health issues, such as chronic pain or disability

-- Mental health issues including depression, anxiety, ADD, learning disabilities or bipolar disorder
+- Mental health issues, including depression, anxiety or bipolar disorder

-- Addiction, including addiction to sex, gambling, drugs or alcohol
+- Addiction, including addiction to sex, love, romance, gambling, drugs or alcohol

-The initial discovery of an affair usually triggers powerful emotions for both partners such as anger, betrayal, shame, depression, guilt or remorse.
-It is usually difficult at this time to think clearly enough to make long-term decisions.
+The initial discovery of an affair usually triggers powerful emotions for both partners, as well as a sense of loss.
+The partner who has been cheated on might feel traumatized by the betrayal of trust and obsessively think about the details of the affair.
+The partner who committed the infidelity might fear being punished forever.
+It's usually difficult at this time to think clearly enough to make long-term decisions.
 Consider the following: